 Rep Day is a nationwide civic education initiative that connects elected representatives with high school students to encourage dialogue on current political issues.
 Rep Day aims to break down negative stereotypes that young people have of politicians and the political process and for students to develop a better understanding of and sense of trust in the people and institutions within our democracy.

-Since 2013, CIVIX has partnered with Elections Canada to deliver the federal Rep Day project in schools across the country.
-During the 2013-2014 and 2014-2015 school years, more than 30% of Members of Parliament from all parties visited 166 schools for substantive dialogue on current affairs and issues of importance to students.
+CIVIX partnered with Elections Canada to deliver the federal Rep Day project in schools across the country during the 2013-2014 and 2014-2015 school years.

 Based on post-program assessments and third party evaluations, teachers sometimes lack the knowledge, confidence and interest to take on the Student Vote program – and that the Student Vote experience is greatly improved by an engaged and informed teacher.